aravindhk/QESummerSchool/Day-5/exercise-5/README.md

 <a name="A2"></a> **Answer 2**:

-For the Volta cards the compute capability, thus ZZ=70, for the K40: ZZ=35.
+The NVIDIA V100 cards have compute capability 7.0, thus ZZ=70, for the NVIDIA Tesla K40: ZZ=35.